gruhb-doc/gruhb-doc.github.io/index.md

 - We created the Log In, Sign Up, Sign Out, Home Page, and Vendor pages.
 - We were also met with some difficulty setting up our data schema and figuring out how to properly store data from a form.
 We were not able to get our data collections working in time before this milestone has ended.

-## Milestone 3 (IN PROGRESS):
+## Milestone 3 (DONE):

 [Visit the Milestone 3 project board here](https://github.com/gruhb-doc/gruhb-doc/projects/4).

-- In this milestone, we will be finishing up the web app as a whole.
+- In this milestone, we finalized all of the pages, got our data schema working, and added a couple of features from Milestone 2.
+- Added an Add Vendor and Edit Vendor page to provide a more dynamic listing of the vendors.
-- We will be adding an About Us page and a filtering feature for the home page vendor feed.
+- Added an About Us page that provides a brief biography of each team member.
-- We will be adding finishing touches.
+- Added finishing styling touches to the Home Page and Vendor pages.
+We also made styling updates to the footer, to match the styling of the header (nav-bar).
-- We will have a working data collection and the Vendor page will no longer show the mockup data.
+- Created a working data schema and no longer displayed placeholder mock-up data for the Vendor page.
+- From creating a working data schema, this allowed us to create a feed style of vendor cards for the user's home page (much like Instagram, where the user's home page is a feed of posts).
+- We realized that due to the nature of our idea of this project, we decided that a profile page is not necessary.

 # User Guide